artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 }
 ```

 See the `InvertedButton` component, it has three `props` being passed in: `text`, `selected` and `onPress`.
-If any of those props were to change the entire `InvertedButton` component would be re-rendered to the native view heirarchy.
-These `props` are the key to passing data downwards through your heirarchy.
+If any of those props were to change the entire `InvertedButton` component would be re-rendered to the native view hierarchy.
+These `props` are the key to passing data downwards through your hierarchy.
 Note: you cannot access the parent component (without passing it in as a prop.)

 You should therefore consider `props` as immutable bits of app state.